 - Presidents' Alliance and World Education Services Briefing.
 October 7, 2020.
 Visit the Presidents Alliance on Higher Education and Immigration website to view the recorded event and download materials.
 "This rapid response briefing addresses the proposed rule to end duration of status for F-1 international students and J exchange visitors and their families.
 The briefing addresses the impact of the proposed rule, why it matters, and what campus leaders can do now.
 If finalized without change, the proposed rule would constitute the largest changes to regulation of international students and scholars in 20 years, and result in further declines of international students to the U.S. The briefing features legal immigration experts, crucial campus voices, and policy experts.
 Guidance for submitting comments and other resources will be provided."

-Remember that this is a proposed rule, which means that it is not law yet and does not have an effective date.
+Remember that this is a proposed rule, which means that it is not yet law and does not have an effective date.
 It will proceed through normal APA public notice and comment procedures before any final rule is published.
-After the comment deadline, the agency must review all comments received, which may impact the eventual wording of the final rule.
-After comments have been analyzed and the proposed rule amended (if at all), the agency will send a final rule back to OMB for another review.
-After OMB reviews the final rule, it is sent back to the agency, which will then publish it in the Federal Register as a rule as a final rule with an effective date.
-If a final rule is eventually published, the final rule notice will contain an effective date.
+After the comment deadline, the agency must review all comments received (over 32,000), which may impact the eventual wording of the final rule.
+After DHS analyzes the comments and makes any amendments to the proposal (if at all), the agency will send a final rule back to OMB for another review.
+After OMB reviews the final rule, it is sent back to DHS, which will then publish it in the Federal Register as a final rule.
+If a final rule is eventually published, the final rule notice will contain a future effective date.
 It is not until the effective date included in a future final rule notice in the Federal Register that any changes become effective.
-The proposed rule indicates that since this is a major rule as defined by the Congressional Review Act, "this rule, if enacted as a final rule, would be effective at least 60 days after the date on which Congress receives a report submitted by DHS under the Congressional Review Act, or 60 days after the final rule's publication, whichever is later."
+The proposed rule preamble indicates that since this is a major rule as defined by the Congressional Review Act, "this rule, if enacted as a final rule, would be effective at least 60 days after the date on which Congress receives a report submitted by DHS under the Congressional Review Act, or 60 days after the final rule's publication, whichever is later."

 (quotations are from DHS's preamble to the proposed rule, unless otherwise noted)